 Cloud-based integrations available through New Relic include:

-AWS EC2 integration data is available to all Infrastructure accounts.
+AWS EC2, Azure Virtual Machines, and Google Compute Engine integrations data is available to all Infrastructure accounts.
 All other integrations require an Infrastructure Pro subscription.

 |On-host integrations built by New Relic||